Torogan

-A torogan (lit. 'resting place' or 'sleeping place') is a traditional ancestral house built by the Maranao people of Lanao, Mindanao, Philippines for the nobility.
+A torogan (lit. 'resting place' or 'sleeping place') is a type of pre-colonial vernacular house of the Maranao people of the Philippines.
 A torogan was a symbol of high social status.
-Such a residence was once a home to a sultan or datu in the Maranao community.
+They were very large buildings and served as the residence to a datu of a Maranao community, along with his retainers and their families.
 Nowadays, concrete houses are found all over Maranaw communities, but there remain torogans a hundred years old.
 The best-known are in Dayawan and Marawi City, and around Lake Lanao.

 Description

 Torogan are massive structures built entirely without using nails.
-Instead it used fitted joints and fiber lashings.
+Instead, they use fitted joints and fiber lashings.
 They are usually the biggest structure in a village.
 They are elevated from the ground on large wooden columns, not all of them load-bearing.
 There are usually around 25 columns, but very large torogan can have as many as 56.
 Each column is made out of a single huge tree trunk, often transported over long distances from forests.
 The raising of the columns are individually celebrated by feasts.
 The corner (tukud) and front posts and the middle (tapuwilih) row of posts are intricately carved in okir designs painted in bright primary colors.
 Each post is supported at the base by five or six large boulders for protection against earthquakes, with one directly beneath it to prevent direct contact with the ground and inhibit rotting and termites.
 Each is usually capped at the top end with larger-diameter stone boulders that prevent vermin from entering the house.

 Beams and a wooden floor (lantay) are then laid over the columns on which the main structure is built.
 The end of the beams (which are built facing east) are decorated with large wing-like carved wooden slabs called panolong (literally "prow"), which are representations of the same designs on the prows of the traditional Maranao boats (awang).
 They deliberately give the entire structure the appearance of a floating royal vessel held up by several canoes.
 The panolong are usually intricately carved with niyaga (also transcribed as naga or niaga, a mythical sea serpent) with open mouths, and other flowing okir designs.
 Each panolong has a different design, with the sixth one usually having a curling piyako (also pako or piako, "fern") motif.
-Smaller and less intricately-carved panolong may also be found on the front left and front right sides of a torogan, especially those owned by powerful leaders.
+Smaller and less intricately carved panolong may also be found on the front left and front right sides of a torogan, especially those owned by powerful leaders.
 Carvings are also found beneath the window sills and on window and door frames.
 The narrow windows and doors are traditionally opened and closed by sliding them to the left or right along a wooden channel, a design type called sinongod.
 These are traditionally "locked" with pieces of wood that prevent them from sliding open.